a3darekar/big-data-management-project1/README.md

-# Big Data Management Project 1
+# Scientific Publications Data Warehouse

- ETL Task
+## Project 1: A Data cube on top of Delta lake (ETL)

+### Purpose

+The purpose is to extract data about scientific publications from JSON data that describe, title, topic, authors, etc. about a huge number of papers and populate a data warehouse in order to issue analytics queries using SQL.

+### Usage

-### Upload notebooks on databricks cluster
+Upload notebooks or DBC archive on databricks platform